Craig Greenberg: 2022 election

-Re-election campaign
+Reelection campaign

-Greenberg announced a bid for re-election in an October 2025 rally, in which he emphasized public safety, economic development, education and affordable housing as priorities.
-Louisville's 2026 mayoral election will be nonpartisan following a change in state law in 2024, meaning a political party designation will not appear next to candidates' names on the ballot.
+Greenberg announced his candidacy for reelection at an October 2025 rally, at which he emphasized public safety, economic development, education, and affordable housing as priorities.
+He was endorsed by Kentucky Governor Andy Beshear and other state and local Democrats.
+The 2026 Louisville mayoral election will be nonpartisan following a 2024 change in state law, meaning no political party designations will appear on the ballot.

+Greenberg finished first in the May 2026 primary election with more than 52% of the vote, according to unofficial election-night results.
+He faces runner-up Shameka Parrish-Wright, a progressive member of the Louisville Metro Council, in the November general election.

 Personal life

 Greenberg met his wife, Rachel, in Boston.
 She works as a public school teacher and they have two children.
 Greenberg is Jewish.